-(a) All Marine Corps installations and organizations shall be in compliance with this Order.

-(b) Local standard operating procedures (SOP) may be developed to augment enclosure (1) which does address specific SOP along with preparation guidance.
+- (a) All Marine Corps installations and organizations shall be in compliance with this Order. - (b) Local standard operating procedures (SOP) may be developed to augment enclosure (2) which also addresses specific SOP and preparation guidance. - b.

-b.
 Subordinate Element Missions.
 Commanders will implement this Order and augment the guidance provided with local directives, as required.